kocsismate/php-di-container-benchmarks/README.md

 Unfortunately, [the implementation](https://github.com/TomBZombie/php-dependency-injection-benchmarks) of the tests turned out to be quite controversial, so the benchmark itself wasn't really insightful.

-I have been interested in the topic since then so I wanted to conduct a better benchmark than the last one was: I tried to fix some of its flaws while keeping its many good parts.
+I have been interested in the topic since then so I wanted to conduct another benchmark that tries to measure real-life performance, while being as unbiased and reliable as possible.

 ## Results